Nikolai558/FE-BUDDY/ROADMAP.md

 - [ ] Separate "Low" and "High" airways by appropriate altitudes
   - [Video Explanation](https://www.youtube.com/watch?v=bvjRoVK41T0)

-- [ ] GoogleEarthPro (KML) Converter
-  - SCT2 to KML = complete/Released in v2.2
-  - KML to SCT2 = Work in progress
-  - GeoJSON to KML = Pending
-  - KML to GeoJSON = Pending

 - [ ] AIRAC GeoJSON Output
   - This should be output with AIRAC updates ...\FE-BUDDY_Output\CRC-GeoJSON
     - Then use a folder structure similar to "SECTOR FILES" to organize the output files